Adrian von Bubenberg: Legacy

 The statue was moved to the nearby Hirschengraben in 1930 to make room for tramway infrastructure; plans to move the statue triggered controversial debate in Bernese newspapers in early 1930, but the plan found popular support in a vote of 6 April, the statue was removed on 24 April and erected at its current location on 19 May.

+Exonumia

+City of Bern produced a silver medal in 1897 in memory of Adrian von Bubenberg.